Home - Blog - Single Post

 • Cost per Lead (CPL)

-• Engagement metrics (for Facebook)
+• Engagement metrics (Facebook-specific)

-🌍 Local & Global Reach Potential
+Local & Global Reach Potential

 Combining Google & Facebook Ads for Maximum Impact

-• Use Google Ads to capture demand
+• Google Ads captures demand from high-intent searches

-• Use Facebook Ads to create it
+• Facebook Ads create demand and build awareness

 • Business type

-• Sales funnel
+• Sales funnel stage

 • Customer journey